Calvin arrives at the coffee shop 30 minutes before opening the doors to customers.

 It’s his job.
 He shows up every day, delivering.

-I want to be like Calvin: my art is not coffee making, but writing and telling stories with words.
+I want to be like Calvin: my art is not coffee making, but telling stories with words, pictures and video.

 It is my work even when nobody pays me anything for it.
 And because I care I will show up every day.
-Test some words, test some others, and slowly craft a story and serve it in the hope it will delight someone somewhere.
+Test some words, test some footage, bring an image, a sound, and slowly craft a story and serve it in the hope it will delight someone somewhere.
 On-time.